 Okay, now let’s identify the players in this new battle.
 Who are “the nations which are in the four corners of the earth”?
 These nations consist of the worldwide descendants of those tribulation-period survivors/believers who went into the millennial reign in their earthly bodies.
 In my last post, I explained that at Christ’s Second Coming He will welcome those believers into His kingdom age and heal their bodies completely.
 These people will then proceed to live long lives (centuries) in the kingdom age, build houses, plant crops, and prolifically produce offspring.
 How many offspring?
 John says the number of world citizens at the end of the millennial reign will be “as the sand of the sea.”

 But there is a problem with these descendants who are alive on the earth at the end of the millennial reign: They are lost!
 How is that possible?
 Remember that the tribulation-period survivors/believers will carry mankind’s inborn, Adamic nature of sin into the kingdom age and pass it down to their descendants.
 Those descendants will in turn pass it down to their descendants, who will in turn pass it down to their descendants, etc., etc. My guess is that the first generation will, in vast majority, accept King Jesus as their Savior and Lord.
 With each passing generation, however, the number will dwindle until finally, in the end, Jesus will be ruling over a planet of rebels.
+The fact that Jesus will still be reigning over the earth will prevent these rebels from displaying their rebellion outwardly but they will certainly be lost, unbelieving rebels inwardly.
 Consequently, as soon as Satan is released from the bottomless pit and starts raising an army to march against Jesus, he will find willing volunteers from all around the globe.